SmartWorkAR/swar-schemas/README.md

 # schemas

-Repository containing SWAR json schemas
+This repository contains SWAR json schemas.
+In particular schemas used to define SWAR processes.